Back to Main

 • English, Thai

 Saowapa Thumapun – nicknamed Goy – is no newcomer to the world of luxury spa, health and wellness.
-Her tenured career in the hospitality industry has been a fine balance of being inspired by the sea and the mountains, having spent time at various wellness-focused resorts.
-Having started at the Six Senses Sanctuary Phuket in 2010 as naturopath, she was soon promoted to assistant spa manager and naturopath at the Six Senses Koh Yao Noi.
-She returned to Phuket for a four-year stint as spa manager for the Trisara Resort, following which she followed the mountains’ call to Amankora, Bhutan, where she was spa manager for a little more than two years.
+Her tenured career in the hospitality industry has been a steady progression, beginning with physiotherapy and fitness training, and advancing with naturopathy and therapeutic interventions.
+Having begun her career in hospitality at the Six Senses Sanctuary Phuket in 2010 as naturopath, she was soon promoted to assistant spa manager and naturopath at the Six Senses Koh Yao Noi.
+She returned to Phuket for a four-year stint as spa manager for the Trisara Resort.
+Saowapa followed the mountains’ call to Amankora, Bhutan, where she was spa manager for a little more than two years.

-For Saowapa, “learning is a life-long journey,” having chosen to expand her knowledge in the world of wellness as it evolves.
-“Whether it is through education, practice or self-awareness, learning is crucial,” she shares.
-Starting out with a Bachelor of Science in Physiotherapy and a Masters of Science. in Sports Medicine (both from Chulalongkorn University), she continued to receive an Advanced Diploma in Nutritional Medicine from the Australasian College of Natural therapies in Sydney, Australia.
-She has recently completed a Masters of Science in Management to brace herself with the fine balance of art and science of business management.
+“Learning is a life-long journey - whether it is through education, practice or self-awareness, it is crucial to growth,” she says.
+Starting out with a Bachelor of Science in Physiotherapy and a Masters of Science in Sports Medicine (both from Chulalongkorn University), she continued to further her knowledge of wellness with an Advanced Diploma in Nutritional Medicine from the Australasian College of Natural therapies in Sydney, Australia, and more recently, through a Masters of Science in Management so that she can could augment her role as Director of Spa.